EleutherAI/pythia/README.md

 # Research Building on Pythia

 Our primary goal with the Pythia project is to enable research on interpretability and learning dynamics at EleutherAI and in the community writ large.
-Here we document select papers using our models, focusing on work that is uniquely empowered by the Pythia suite.
-For a complete list of papers citing Pythia, see [here](https://www.semanticscholar.org/paper/Pythia%3A-A-Suite-for-Analyzing-Large-Language-Models-Biderman-Schoelkopf/be55e8ec4213868db08f2c3168ae666001bea4b8#citing-papers).
+Here we document select papers using our models, focusing on work that is uniquely empowered by the Pythia suite and would be less feasible or infeasible with models released by other organizations.
+For a larger list of papers citing Pythia, see [here](https://www.semanticscholar.org/paper/Pythia%3A-A-Suite-for-Analyzing-Large-Language-Models-Biderman-Schoelkopf/be55e8ec4213868db08f2c3168ae666001bea4b8#citing-papers).

 ## Language Model Internals

-- Belrose, et al. "[Eliciting latent predictions from transformers with the tuned lens](https://arxiv.org/abs/2303.08112)." _arXiv preprint arXiv:2303.08112_ (2023).
+- Belrose, et al. "[Eliciting latent predictions from transformers with the tuned lens](https://arxiv.org/abs/2303.08112)." _arXiv preprint arXiv:2303.08112_ (2023). **EleutherAI Paper**
 - Brown, et al. "[Understanding the Inner Workings of Language Models Through Representation Dissimilarity](https://arxiv.org/abs/2310.14993)." _arXiv preprint arXiv:2310.1499_ (2023).
 - Feng and Steinhardt. "[How do Language Models Bind Entities in Context?](https://arxiv.org/abs/2310.17191)." _arXiv preprint arXiv:2310.17191_ (2023).
 - Garde, Kran, and Barez. "[DeepDecipher: Accessing and Investigating Neuron Activation in Large Language Models](https://arxiv.org/abs/2310.01870)." _arXiv preprint arXiv:2310.01870_ (2023).